China Jan new bank loans jump more than expected to record 4.9 trln yuan

 Some analysts are also expecting more cuts in banks' reserve ratios (RRR) this year after two reductions last year, the latest in December.

-Year-on-year growth of outstanding total social financing (TSF), a broad measure of credit and liquidity in the economy, slowed to 9.4% in January from 9.6% in December.
+Year-on-year growth of outstanding total social financing (TSF), a broad measure of credit and liquidity in the economy, eased to 9.4% in January -- the slowest pace since January 2017 -- from 9.6% in December.

 TSF includes off-balance sheet forms of financing that exist outside the conventional bank lending system, such as initial public offerings, loans from trust companies and bond sales.

-Corporate and government bond issuance picked up last month, some market watchers said.

 In January, TSF jumped to 5.98 trillion yuan from 1.31 trillion yuan in December.
-Analysts polled by Reuters had expected January TSF of 5.40 trillion yuan.
+Analysts polled by Reuters had expected 5.40 trillion yuan.

 ($1 = 6.8036 Chinese yuan renminbi)